 M.A. in French

-The Master's program in French is designed to provide a broad knowledge of the French language, literature and culture.
-Students may elect to focus on France exclusively or on the Francophone world, with France as a primary area, as well as Francophone Europe, Quebec, Acadia, Louisiana, the Antilles and Haiti, Sub-Saharan Africa, the Indian Ocean, the Maghreb, and the Mediterranean.
+The Master's program in French is designed to provide a broad knowledge of the French language, literature, and culture as part of a dynamic, innovative, and interdisciplinary program.
+Students can expect to take courses in a wide range of Francophone areas, including France, Belgium, Quebec, Acadia, Louisiana, the Antilles and Haïti, Sub-Saharan Africa, and the Maghreb.
 Both thesis and non-thesis tracks are available.

 Ph.D. in Francophone Studies